Math and Mystery of the Inca

 In addition to the quipu, the Inca used a counting board, similar to an abacus, called a yupana.
-Sometimes yupana could be as big as a table.
+Sometimes a yupana could be as big as a table.
 Unfortunately, there is not as much information about how to use this tool.

-The Inca were expert architects and engineers even without the use of wheels, draft animals or iron tools.
+The Inca were expert architects and engineers even without the use of wheels, draft animals, or iron tools.
 In a short period of time, the Inca created a sophisticated network of roads and structures.
 Many of these structures are still perfectly intact today.

 Ancient Inca construction was so precise that stone buildings were built without the use of mortar.
 It is said that their stones fit together so perfectly that a knife blade could not fit between them.
 This expert interlocking arrangement provided enough flexibility that during earthquakes the walls were able to wobble.
 Once the tremors ended, the stones settled back into place.
-Reports abound in Peru of earthquakes leveling modern buildings while centuries-old Incan walls stayed put.
+Reports abound in Peru of earthquakes leveling modern buildings while centuries-old Incan walls stayed intact.

 Perhaps the most impressive structures can be found at the renowned Machu Picchu.
-Stretching over 5 miles, this mountain fortress was built during the 15th century, most likely as a retreat for the emperor and his family as well as other aristocrats.
+Stretching over five miles, this mountain fortress was built during the 15th century, most likely as a retreat for the emperor and his family as well as other aristocrats.
 The lack of evidence of fighting suggests that it had no military purpose.
 Over 3,000 stone steps connect the various levels and buildings.

 It was then abandoned sometime around the Spanish conquest of the 1530s.
 Although nobody knows for certain, a smallpox epidemic might have wiped out the residents.
 Archaeologists are convinced that invading conquistadors did not find Machu Picchu.